srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/19-Use the Azure Pricing Calculator.md

     **Note**: Explore the various options available within the Azure Pricing Calculator.
 For example, this walkthrough requires you to update the currency to Euro.

-2. Change the currency to Euro, then select **Export** to download a copy of the estimate for offline viewing in Microsoft Excel (`.xlsx`) format.
+1. Change the currency to Euro, then select **Export** to download a copy of the estimate for offline viewing in Microsoft Excel (`.xlsx`) format.

     ![Screenshot of an example Azure pricing calculator estimate in Microsoft excel.](../images/AZ-900-cost.png)

-    **Note**: Congratulations!
-You downloaded an estimate from the Azure Pricing Calculator.
+    >**Congratulations!** You downloaded an estimate from the Azure Pricing Calculator.

 ### Review
 In this lab, you have completed: